jwplayer/jw-showcase-appletv/README.md

 - A text editor
 - An HTTP server (or Amazon S3 bucket, etc.) to host your app's TVML, JavaScript, and config files.
 - An Apple Developer account (only required if you want to list your app in the Apple Store).

+Apple TV is a registered trademarks of Apple, Inc.